Skip to main content

 Natural alternatives to Rexulti

 Natural remedies cannot replace the need for prescription antipsychotic medicine for patients with mental health conditions such as schizophrenia and MDD.
-However, natural products and lifestyle changes may improve symptoms alongside prescribed treatments.
+However, natural products and lifestyle changes may help improve symptoms when used alongside prescribed treatments.

 Although prescription drugs are a vital part of the treatment plan, non-drug aspects of a treatment plan may help with symptoms of schizophrenia or MDD as well.
 For example, cognitive behavioral therapy, or CBT, a type of talk therapy, can be beneficial.
 Some people find other activities, such as exercise, meditation, yoga, and prayer, to help manage symptoms.
 It is important to note that these are not substitutes for medication but rather a complement to it.
 Talk to your healthcare provider about various natural methods you can try with your medications.
 Always check with your healthcare provider for medical advice before trying an herbal supplement, as some may have drug interactions or dangerous adverse effects.